jrs-innovation-center/CODEcampAS/README.md

 JSBin is an interactive environment that can be embedded into your project markdown files, any file that is not named `index.md`.

-To embed the jsbin project file, simply use a hyperlink with a `jsbin-embed` class
+To embed the JSbin project file, simply use a hyperlink with a `jsbin-embed` class

-You can grab the hyperlink information from the jsbin share feature and use the the snapshot option.
+You can grab the hyperlink information from the JSbin share feature and use the snapshot option.

 ```
 <a class="jsbin-embed foo" href="http://jsbin.com/iwovaj/74/embed?js,output">